torrust/torrust-website-v1/src/routes/(blog-article)/containerizing-rust-applications-best-practices/+page.md

 At the time of writing this article the latest release is [Debian 12.2](https://www.debian.org/releases/bookworm/).
 It is also (currently) known as stable or by its codename "Bookworm".
-You will see that we use that one because it's the latest one.
+You will see that we use that one because it is the latest one.

 ### rust:slim-bookworm